thundercore/thunder_bridge/ui/README.md

 brew install yarn
 ```
 ## Install
 In the folder which clone from the repo.
+(Prefer Node V10)
 ```
 cd ./ui
 yarn install